ludi317/markov-chain-games/README.md

 # Chutes and Ladders

 Chutes and Ladders is a children's game of pure luck.
 It has 100 squares and a spinner ranging from 1 to 6.
-Playera start off board and take turns spinning the spinner to move forward.
+Players start off board and take turns spinning the spinner.
 Depending on the square landed on, the player will remain on the square, move forward if at the bottom of a ladder, or move backward if at the top of a chute.
 The winner of the game is the first player to reach the last square.
 Overshooting the last square results in the player staying on their current square.